unixbox-net/linux-tools/README.md

 ---

-## Socket Snoop – Real-Time Socket Monitoring
+## monitoring/Socket Snoop – Real-Time Socket Monitoring

 Socket Snoop is a lightweight, real-time socket monitoring solution built on eBPF.
 It provides immediate visibility into system-level network activity by capturing TCP state transitions, source/destination IPs, ports, process IDs, and the commands behind them.
 The tool emphasizes clarity and speed, formatting raw kernel events into structured logs for administrators.